MANIFEST

 The obvious advantages of such networks over traditional platforms with centralized management and ownership will gradually result in the ousting of the latter from socially significant sectors of information services provision, and new ones will be created on this basis.
 As the number of such structures grows, their dominance on the Internet will become overwhelming, and the paradigm of transparency, fairness and egalitarianism that they bring will become the norm of social organization in cyberspace.

 States and corporations strive to gain total control over people’s consciousness and ultimately establish a so-called ‘digital concentration camp’.
-A cybernetic society consisting of various cybernetic communities offers an approach to the digitalization of society without the formation of a ‘digital concentration camp’ through the involvement of people in decision-making, offering complete transparency and the inevitability of their implementation in the original form in which they were adopted by the community.
+A cybernetic society consisting of various self-regulating communities puts forward an approach to the digitalization of society without the formation of a ‘digital concentration camp’ through the involvement of people in decision-making, offering complete transparency and the inevitability of their implementation in the original form in which they were accepted by the community.

 These principles make it possible to create unbiased autonomous media by eliminating the influence of one or a few subjects on editorial policy.
 They also allow the formation of a most objective view of the world among the planet’s population through the elimination of bias and prejudice, which, in turn, leads to a more adequate worldview and the improvement of life in general.

-As the influence of such a cybernetic society grows, its management practices will inevitably spill over into the real world, offering an alternative to traditional state and international institutions with all their millennia-old unresolved vices.
-Resistance to these trends will always be viewed by supporters of open and transparent cyber-based communities as a futile effort to protect the corruption and depravity of old political systems.
+As the influence of such a cybernetic society grows, its governance practices will inevitably spill over into the real world, offering an alternative to traditional state and international institutions with all their millennia-old unresolved vices.
+Resistance to these trends will always be considered by supporters of open and transparent cyber-based communities as a futile effort to protect the corruption and depravity of old political systems.

 • Protocol for interaction between CCPs.